KatKmiotek/readme-slides/docs/last-page.md

 Thank you for listening to my presentation.

-Enjoy the rest of conference!
+Enjoy the rest of the conference!

 Find me on LinkedIn: Kat Kmiotek